Keyboard shortcuts

 The relation accessor supports scoped queries — filtering, updating, and deleting within the parent’s children.

-Filtering with .query()
+Filtering with .filter()

 // Find posts with a specific condition